dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 - There is no measurable effect on readability for the patterns we chose (the *null hypothesis* was true).
 - There is an effect, but it is too small to be accurately measured by our experiment.
-- The sample size was too low, and an effect would have been measurable with many more participants.
+- The sample size was too low, and an effect would have been detected with many more participants.
 - There is an error in our methodology preventing us from measuring a result.

 ## How Readable 2.0